"If we do not speak, even the stones will cry out"

 With humility and repentance, we confess that our voice has not been clear or courageous in naming the immense and disproportionate suffering of Palestine.
 We lament our silences and hesitation.
 We know we cannot claim peace as our prayer if we have not named the injustices we see.

 For more than seven decades, Palestinians have lived under the weight of occupation.
 On 7 October 2023, a horrific attack by Hamas militants in Israel claimed over 1,100 lives and saw 250 people taken hostage.
-Israel unleashed a ferocious retaliation.
+Following this terrible violence, Israel unleashed a ferocious retaliation.
 For 19 long months the Palestinian people have endured merciless bombardment.
 Homes, hospitals, sacred places of worship, and centres of learning lie in ruins.
 Nearly two million Palestinians have been forcibly displaced.
 Medical workers, journalists, and humanitarian servants have been targeted and killed.
 Human rights abuses occur daily.

 50,000 Palestinian lives – many of them women and children – have been stolen with unspeakable cruelty.
 For those who live, there is nowhere safe to go.
 We believe unequivocally that this desecration of human life is an outrage, a grievous wound in the heart of God.